 DECLARING THE CERTIFICATE

-A student interested in completing the certificate program must contact a designated faculty member in his or her major department to apply.
+A student interested in completing the certificate program must contact a designated faculty member in the major department to apply.
 The student and faculty member must complete a Declaration of Intent and Study Plan to enter the certificate program.

 Required: Declaration of Intent and Study Plan